-Knox College invites applications for the position of head women's soccer coach.
-This is a 12-month, benefits eligible position.
+Knox College invites applications for the position of Head Football Coach.
+This is a 12-month, benefits eligible position reporting to the Director of Athletics.
+Anticipated start date is March 1, 2021.
 The salary range for this position is competitive.
-This position reports to the assistant director of athletics.
-The successful candidate will have a focus on supporting student-athlete success and developing a competitive NCAA Division III program.
-More information about Knox College can be found at www.knox.edu.
-Information on Knox College Athletics is available at prairiefire.knox.edu.
-Information on the Midwest Conference can be found at www.midwestconference.org.
+The successful candidate will have a focus on supporting student-athlete success, developing cultural competence within the football program, and developing a competitive NCAA Division III program.